Step-henC/fibonacci-deploy/README.md

     We can also see this in our nginx default.conf when we route requests to the container/hostname/domain/url name
     * at least one service has to be essential in dockerrun.aws.json
     * also nginx has no hostname because no other container service directly reaches it.
 Same with worker

+    However, now with new Amazon linux machines we do not need the dockerrun.aws.json files.
+    Just a docker compose.